aeglon97/Apriori-Algorithm/README.md

 # Apriori-Algorithm

 ## Motivation
-Our aim was to code the Apriori Algorithm from scratch, and see which sets would generate in accordance to various types of crime in New York City.
+Our aim was to code the Apriori Algorithm from scratch, and see which sets would generate in accordance to various types of crime in New York City boroughs.

 The file to be run is `proj_1.py` in the src directory <br />